How to Reduce Your Carbon Footprint at Home

-Plastic food packaging can be hard to avoid, but it is possible when you buy your food in bulk.
+Plastic packaging is hard to avoid, but it is possible when you buy your food in bulk.
 More and more local shops around the world now offer bulk options with sustainable food packaging solutions.

 This can include dry pantry staples (lile grains, teas, nuts, seeds, coffee, and snacks), liquid cooking essentials (like oils, nut butters, and kombucha), beauty and personal products, and cleaners.